 Read our full Amazon Fire TV Cube (2nd Gen) review.

 The Xbox One S is only $289, but streams movies and TV in 4K and supports HDR content.
 It's also going to get Dolby Vision capabilities in the near future, and you can install Kodi on the console, if that's your jam.
 It also plays 4K Blu-ray movies, unlike any of our other picks.
+Oh, and if you have bought movies across a ton of platforms, you'll be happy to hear that Xbox consoles, including the Xbox One S, are finally getting Movies Anywhere.

-Oh, and you also get a great video game console with your purchase.
+You also get a great video game console with your purchase.
 The Xbox One S is slimmer than its predecessors, and its black and white design makes for a surprisingly stylish addition to your home entertainment console.
 Its internal capacity limit of 2TB means you can stop micro-managing the games and other content you download onto the drive.
 If you can get an Xbox Series X or S, it's definitely a suitable and more future-proof replacement, but its scarcity and lack of innovative features make it far from a must-have.

 Read our full Xbox One S review.